FTBpro/count-von-count/README.md

          ~~~

       then you should be good to go.

-## Reload

-Every time you change the config or the code run `sudo ./lib/scripts/reload.sh`
+6. For the first time and every time you change the config or the code run `sudo ./lib/scripts/reload.sh`

 # Getting Started - Counting, Its easy as 1,2,3

 Now, after you've understood the general overview of how the system works, and you installed & setup your server, you are ready to get your hands really dirty! :-)